 The GUI is always the same for all tools; later in the article, we provide a detailed explanation on how to write GUI.

-A rank tracker is a tool that tracks a site rankings in the search engines.
+A rank tracker is a tool that tracks a site rankings and keyword position in the search engines.
 It will:

 - Track keywords across different geographies.